Anoms12/Zen-Themes/README.md

 # Zen Themer GUI

-pleae run the following scripts to be able to accses the user friendly themer
+Run the following scripts in your terminal to be able to accses the user friendly themer

 ```bash
 # Clone the repository